designbyadil-dev/picoMIPS-gaussian-smoothing/README.md

-# picoMIPS — 1D Gaussian Smoothing Processor (ELEC6234 Coursework)
+# picoMIPS — 1D Gaussian Smoothing Processor

 Custom picoMIPS processor, designed and optimised in SystemVerilog, that performs 1D Gaussian smoothing of a noisy 256-sample waveform stored in ROM,